2.5 Growing in Grace at Westminster

-A central aspect of Westminster’s mission is to “form men for the gospel ministry.”
-And it is our intention to contribute to the spiritual formation of all of our students, male and female, in the various degree programs.
+A central aspect of Westminster’s mission is to “train students to serve in roles of the global church in the 21st century, including pastors and theologians.”
+It is our intention to contribute to the spiritual formation of all of our students, male and female, in the various degree programs.
 While theological education is a significant part of this “forming,” we believe that theological education alone will not adequately fulfill that mission goal.
 Formation is more than education; it also involves what B. B. Warfield called the “religious life” of theological students.
 Westminster is committed to a first-rate academic training, but we are also committed to the equally high standard of helping our students “grow in grace” as they study for ministry.

 In theological education, we believe there should be no separation between learning and godliness as the goal of learning.
 The New Testament speaks of truth that is in accord with godliness (Titus 1:1) and of godliness that is produced through the knowledge of Christ (1 Peter 1:3).
 Our concern about the intellectual preparation of students for gospel ministry, and for service in the kingdom of Christ, must never be divorced from a concern for character traits that are necessary for Christian ministry.